thecml/kubernetes-on-arm/README.md

 ## Troubleshooting

 If your cluster won't start, try `kube-config delete-data`.
 That will remove all data you store in `/var/lib/kubelet` and `/var/lib/kubernetes`.
 If you don't want to delete all data, but have to get Kubernetes up and running, you can answer `M`, when running `kube-config delete-data` and it will rename `/var/lib/kubernetes` and `/var/lib/kubelet` to `/var/lib/kubernetesold` and `/var/lib/kubeletold` so you may restore them later.

+There is also no guarantee that the master/workers and all their services will come up successfully after a reboot, but it's possible.

 ## Contributing